rocicorp/replicache/README.md

 A second concern with data size is that it might be infeasible to complete large state update downloads on unreliable or slow connections.
 We can imagine a variety of potential solutions to this problem but for simplicity's sake we are punting on the problem for now.
 (The size constraint above helps here as well.)

 **Blobs** Any truly offline first system must have first class bidirectional support for binary assets aka blobs (eg, profile pictures).
 In some cases these assets should be managed transactionally along with the user's data: either you get all the data and all the blobs it references or you get none of it.
 In any case, there is presently no special support for blobs in replicache.
 Users who need blobs must manage the assets themselves or encode them to json strings in the user data.
-We would like to address this shortcoming in the future.
+We plan to address this shortcoming in the future.

+**Duplicate transaction logic** You have to implement transactions twice, once in the client JavaScript and once in the storage layer.
+Bummer.
+We can imagine potential solutions to this problem but it's not clear if the benefit would be worth the cost, or widely usable.

 # Database properties TODO